 This program is designed to train the participants intensively in the concepts and experimental methodologies of molecular biology and biochemistry.
 The subject matter is organized in an integrated fashion (lectures, seminars and laboratory) to present fundamental information on the biochemistry, biophysics, genetics and development of cells from a variety of different organisms.
 Primary emphasis is on the relationship between structure and function at different integrative and functional levels.
 The program offers a Ph.D. in Molecular Biology and a Ph.D. in Computational Biology and Bioinformatics.
-Applications may be obtained from: Graduate Student Coordinator, Department of Biological Sciences, University of Southern California, Los Angeles CA 90089-0371.
+Applications may be obtained from: Graduate Programs Manager, Department of Biological Sciences, University of Southern California, Los Angeles CA 90089-0371 or www.usc.edu/ dept/LAS/biosci/mcb.